Image courtesy of Patrick Hochstenbach.

 can be used on a describedby

-link to clarify the format beyond its MIME type.
-The former allows for content negotiation for
+link to clarify the metadata format beyond its MIME type.
+The former allows for content negotiation, the latter does not.
+The below table shows how the profile

 approach can be used for popular XML-based formats.
-Note that the use of the profile attribute for
+Note that the use of the profile

 application/ld+json

-is standardized; it is not for text/plain
+.
+It is not for many others, including text/plain

 ,